joovnaz/Floomeen/README.md

 The attributes `[FloomeenId]` and `[FloomeenState]` allow Floomine to map the customer order unique identifaction and its state during the entire workflow.
 In our case, both are mapped to existing properties of the POCO class.

-The interface IFellow (a trivial empty interface) allows Floomeen to manage persistency by `IFellow` interface.
+The interface IFellow (an empty interface) allows Floomeen to manage persistency through `IFellow` interface.

-Finally, the `CustomerOrderFloomeen` is ready to after a simple setup process:
+Finally, the `CustomerOrderFloomeen` is ready to run, after a simple setup process:

 ```
 	...